eliaz5536/ShellSketch/README.md

 ShellSketch is a complete customizable blueprint bash script template that provides the control to generate formatted shell scripts as a template by automation.

-This involves implementation of the following essentials:
+This involves implementation of the following features:
-- Formatted header format
+- Strict HEADER & FUNCTION format
 - Description, notes and required dependencies of your project
 - License type
 - Selected ANSI Escape sequences (for custom shell scripts that require displaying color)
 - Custom Log Level Messaging types (INFO, SUCCESS, WARNING & ERROR)
 - Customized Command-Line Interface menu, with the addition of USAGE and HELP function.

+ShellSketch can be interacted through both modes, CLI (terminal) and GUI (Graphical User Interface) using YAD (Yet Another Dialog) that displays GTK+ dialog boxes and Whiptail for usability and accessability of inputting values through simple user interface.

 # Requirements
-It is recommended that you are on a **Debian** or **debian-based machine** (Ubuntu, Linux Mint, Zorin OS, Kali Linux and etc) to ensure that the machine is supported from the package manager, **apt**.

-If you want to access GUI mode (Whiptail & YAD) for instance, you will need to install whiptail and yad through apt package manager to access simplistic gui menu.
+It is highly recommended to run this script on **Debian** or **Debian-based distribution machine** (_Ubuntu_, _Linux Mint_, _Zorin OS_ & _Kali Linux_)
+to avoid compatibility and software issues since packages are installed from the default package manager of Debian **apt**.

+Interacting with ShellSketch through GUI through usability requires the installation of YAD and Whiptail using apt package manager, which can be performed by executing the following on Debian / Debian-based distribution machine:
 ```
 sudo apt-get install whiptail
 sudo apt-get install yad